 He wrote 10 of the 17 songs that eventually made it onto the ‘Greatest Hits’ album, ensuring that he went down in history as one of the best songwriters of all time.
 Some of his most famous writing credits include ‘We Are The Champions,’ ‘Don’t Stop Me Now,’ ‘Bohemian Rhapsody,’ and ‘Crazy Little Thing Called Love.’

 Mary Austin, one of Freddie’s closest friends throughout his life, once revealed that in the final days, Freddie decided to look death right in the face and bravely accept his fate.
 He voluntarily stopped taking lots of his medicine against his disease.

 Photo by Phil Dent/Redferns

-By the end, all he was taking were painkillers.
-He knew that this would speed up the whole process and that he would inevitably die sooner than later, but he simply didn’t want to go on getting weaker and weaker any longer.
+In the end, all he was taking were painkillers.
+He knew that this would speed up the whole process and that he would inevitably die sooner than later, but he simply didn’t want to go on getting weaker any longer.

 A Tragic Admirer

 Another rock legend who died far too soon in tragic circumstances is Kurt Cobain, the lead singer of Nirvana.
 Cobain committed suicide but wrote a note before taking his own life, and he mentioned Freddie in the note.